pallets-eco/flask-rq/docs/worker.md

 If you need to customize the worker beyond what the CLI enables, you can write a Python script to create and run the worker.
 The script must import your app and the extension, create an app context, and then call {meth}`.RQ.make_worker`.
-You can pass whaterver arguments you need to `make_worker` and the worker's `work` method, and do any other customizations you need during the script.
+You can pass whatever arguments you need to `make_worker` and the worker's `work` method, and do any other customizations you need during the script.

 ```python